Allegheny-Computer-Science-203-S2020/cs203-S2020-assessment/assessment.md

   and provides documentation
 * Using docstrings to document a Python program
   * :disappointed: = Does not use docstrings
-  * :confused: = Incorrectly uses docstrings which are unidentifiable to the compiler
+  * :confused: = Uses docstrings with irrelevant documentation and incorrect syntax
-  * :neutral_face: = Adds docstrings, but they do not fully describe the functions/methods effect as a command
+  * :neutral_face: = Uses docstrings with adequate documentation but contains incorrect syntax
-  * :smiley: = Successfully adds docstrings with useful description, but they lack some proper syntax
+  * :smiley: = Uses docstrings with expansive documentation and correct syntax
-  * :sunglasses: = Successfully adds docstring with useful description and proper syntax
+  * :sunglasses: = Uses docstring with expansive documentation, correct syntax, and students provides assistance to others with docstrings
 * Adopting and applying appropriate naming conventions
   * :disappointed: = Uses unconventional naming styles foreign to python's syntax
   * :confused: = Uses appropriate naming styles that are not entirely conventional